t-var-s/t-var-s/README.md

 So far 📢 these have been mainly for events and education, domains where rich content is king and assumptions are validated quickly.

+I enjoy writing in my 🌍 https://viewfromtheweb.com/ blog to help me learn and think.

+You can also find me on [Twitter](https://twitter.com/t_var_s) 🐦